-In the pattern directions you'll be instructed to crochet into the ch-1 spaces.
+In the pattern directions found below you'll be instructed to crochet into the ch-1 spaces.
 If you have difficulty finding these -- sometimes they seem to vanish -- try carefully poking your finger at the row of stitches from back to front.
-It can be easier to locate the spaces by touch than it is by sight.
+Your hands will feel the gap even if your eyes don't spot it at first.

 Baby Blanket Pattern Instructions:

-Row 1: Place a safety pin or other marker in the first ch from your hook.
+Row 1: Place a stitch marker in the first ch from your hook.
 Sc in 3rd ch from hook.
 [Ch 1, skip next ch, sc in next ch.]
 Rep across entire row.
 Ch 1, turn.

 Row 2: [Sc in the next ch-1 sp, ch 1.]
 Rep the sequence in brackets across the rest of the row.
 At the end of the row, work a sc st into the st where you placed the marker; you can remove the marker before working the stitch.
 Ch 1, turn.